This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 It’s common for hair loss sufferers to turn to hair replacement surgery and topical hair loss products in hopes of regaining their full heads of hair — or at least some of what once was.
 But is that the best course of action to take with hair loss?
 When it comes to any problem, the first step is to find the root cause.

-The good news is that with lifestyle changes to reduce stress, dietary improvements and the use of other natural hair loss remedies you can improve hair growth fast.
+The good news is that with lifestyle changes to reduce stress, dietary improvements and the use of other natural hair loss remedies, you can begin to stop hair loss.

 A whole foods, nutrient-rich diet is crucial to supporting healthy hair growth.
-There are many food choices that can help to fend off hair loss, but these are some of my personal favorites:
+There are many foods that help hair growth, but these are some of my personal favorites: